-lithography and reactive ion etching is shown in Fig. 2c.
-The amplitude variations within the probe cause some parts of the sample to be illuminated with fewer photons, and thus affect the reconstruction quality of those areas.
+The CMI reconstruction of a part of a test pattern nanofabricated in a 1.5 μ m thick tungsten film by electron beam lithography and reactive ion etching is shown in Fig. 2c.
+The amplitude variations within the probe cause some parts of the samples to be illuminated with fewer photons, and thus affect the reconstruction quality of those areas.
 A flat-top illumination would therefore be preferable.
-A $3.2 \,\mu$ m diameter disk defined a loose support for the exit wavefield, and during the single-shot reconstruction the sample features started to appear after only a few tens of iterations from a random initial guess (Supplementary Video 1).
-A reconstruction using the looser support of a $3.7 \,\mu$ m diameter disk is shown in Supplementary Fig. 3a and is of comparable quality to Fig. 2c.
+A 3.2 μ m diameter disk defined a loose support for the exit wavefield, and during the single-shot reconstruction the sample features started to appear after only a few tens of iterations from a random initial guess (Supplementary Video 1).
+A reconstruction using the looser support of a $3.7 \,\mu m$ diameter disk is shown in Supplementary Figure 3a and is of comparable quality to Fig. 2c.
 A sequence of single-shot reconstructions covering a larger region of the test pattern is shown in Supplementary Video 2, where the phase of the illumination wavefield has been subtracted to reveal the phase change induced by the object.

 We estimated the reconstruction resolution from the range of spatial frequencies of the retrieved wavefields that were stable for different initial guesses.
 In CMI the recorded data are related to the object via a modulator whose transmission function might not be known accurately.
-Resolution metrics that compare the computed estimate directly with the recorded data, such as the phase retrieval transfer function, are not readily suitable.
-The red curves in Fig. 2d show the azimuthally integrated spectral amplitude (AISA) for 100 individually retrieved wavefields with different random starts.
+Resolution metrics that compare the computed estimate directly with the recorded data, such as the phase retrieval transfer function^{21, 39}, are not readily suitable.
+The red curves in Fig. 2d show the azimuthally integrated spectral amplitude for 100 individually retrieved wavefields with different random starts.
 These wavefields were also averaged after their arbitrary phase offsets have been removed, and the blue curve shows its corresponding azimuthally integrated spectral amplitude.
-The blue curve deviates from the red ones at a spatial frequency, where the data noise starts to dominate the fine structure in the image.
+The blue curve deviates from the red ones at a spatial frequency where the data noise starts to dominate the fine structure in the image.
 A 5% deviation indicated by the vertical line gives a resolution estimate of 37 nm.

-In our experiments, the allowed wave extent on the modulator was $4.2 \,\mu\text{m}$ to fulfil the Nyquist sampling condition of the diffraction intensity in each dimension.
+In our experiments, the allowed wave extent on the modulator was $4.2 \ \mu m$ to fulfil the Nyquist sampling condition of the diffraction intensity in each dimension.
 This sets a limit on the sample area that can be imaged from a single measurement.
 In our experiments, however, a small fraction of the light was spread outside this area due to wave propagation effects from the pinhole to the modulator plane.
 To reduce the possible artefacts arising from this spreading, we performed reconstructions with a larger object window and applied the modulus constraint with suitable down-sampling and up-sampling operators (Methods).